-I would shoot The Lion, The Witch, and The Wardrobe pretty much as it was originally made.
+I would film The Lion, The Witch, and The Wardrobe as a single film, pretty much as it was made by Disney (only longer, to allow the story more room to breathe).
 The story would be told from the perspective of the four Pevensie children, with shorts released before the film providing mini-stories about other characters and their backgrounds.
 For example, the actor playing the Professor would be expected to return later to film his parts for The Last Battle.
 Another short would show the white witch raging coldly through the forest, turning the Narnian creatures to stone and transporting them to her palace courtyard.

 The importance of these short mini-stories cannot be over-emphasized.
 To begin with, these shorts serve as excellent candidates for post-credits sequences or home-video bonus material.
 They also permit me to obtain more performances from some of the non-primary actors in the film.
 Most importantly, though, they serve as the trailers for the film itself.
 In this way, none of the film is spoiled or "leaked" to general audiences, although they can still obtain a very good idea of the thematic direction and visual storytelling that they can expect from the film.
 These "teaser" trailers will be designed to create buzz by telling a short and compelling story without giving away what actually happens in the film.
 Plus, they fill in missing story material that had to be edited out for time and can even serve as the "deleted scenes" of the movie.

 If I Directed The Horse and His Boy: